Root polytopes, tropical types, and toric edge ideals: Introduction

-Homological properties of toric edge rings have been intensively studied in recent years, we refer to Section \ref{sec: lattice} for references.
-Such ideals are homogeneous and are known \cite{villarreal1995rees} to be generated by binomials corresponding to closed even walks in $G$.
-Toric edge ideals can also be seen as the toric ideals defined by the \emph{edge polytope} ${\mathcal P}_G$ associated to $G$, by definition the convex hull of all ${\bf e}_i + {\bf e}_j$ for all edges $\{i,j\}$ in $G$.
-These polytopes have also been studied in their own right, and for example a combinatorial characterization of their normality is provided by Ohsugi and Hibi in \cite{ohsugihibinormal}.

-A key observation is that if the graph $B$ is \emph{bipartite} then the toric edge ideal $J_B$ is isomorphic to the lattice ideal of the root polytope $Q_B$ described above, see Lemma \ref{lem: bipartite}.
-Although this connection is implicit in several works on the subject it does not seem to have been fully exploited.
-With this we can apply our results regarding type ideals to provide new insights into homological properties of toric edge ideals of bipartite graphs.
-For instance it is easy to see that type ideals have linear resolutions, which leads to a quick proof of the fact that toric edge rings of bipartite graphs are Cohen-Macaulay, see Proposition \ref{prop: CM}.
+Homological properties of toric edge rings have been intensively studied in recent years; see Section \ref{sec: lattice} for references.
+Such ideals are homogeneous and are known to be generated by binomials corresponding to even closed walks in $G$ (see \cite{villarreal1995rees}).
+We apply our results regarding type ideals to provide new insights into homological properties of toric edge ideals of bipartite graphs.
+For instance, because type ideals always have linear resolutions, we give a short proof that toric edge rings of bipartite graphs are Cohen-Macaulay, see Proposition \ref{prop: CM}.
 Alexander duality also provides us with the following geometric interpretation of the regularity of toric edge rings.

 \begin{thm}[Theorem \ref{thm: tropicalCplxRegularity}, Corollary \ref{cor: krulldim}] Suppose $B \subset K_{d,n}$ is a connected bipartite graph.
-Let $A$ be any sufficiently generic tropical matrix satisfying $B = B_A$, and let $\cB(A)$ denote the bounded subcomplex of the arrangement ${\mathcal H}(A)$.
+Let $A$ be a sufficiently generic tropical matrix satisfying $B = B_A$, and let $\cB(A)$ denote the bounded subcomplex of the arrangement ${\mathcal H}(A)$.
 Then the regularity and Krull dimension of the toric edge ring ${\kk}[B]$ are given by

 \end{thm}